 You may find it intriguing that GPU temperature is directly related to the resolution at which your display is outputting images.
 The higher the requested resolution, the more pixels that will need to be shown and the greater the number of computations that the GPU requires.

-Curiously, the GPU temperature might also be limited by your geographical position.
+Curiously, the GPU temperature might also be limited by your geographical location.
 Logically, if you are gaming in a sweltering climate as opposed to Iceland, for example, you will experience higher GPU temperatures and need to invest more into cooling solutions.

 These numbers depend on the specific GPU, but, in general, the maximum temperature an NVIDIA GPU can operate at is around the 95-100 Celsius mark (~200-210 Fahrenheit).

-However, your GPU running at these temperatures is absolutely not recommended.
+However, your GPU running at these temperatures is absolutely not advised.
 If your card is approaching those heat levels, it is considered overheating.
 The memory and core clocks will start to drop, which will also result in worse FPS in your game.

-On the other side, the upper limit of AMD cards is similar to NVIDIA’s range, at around 90-100 Celsius (~165-185 Fahrenheit).
+On the other side, the upper limit of AMD cards is comparable to NVIDIA’s range, at around 90-100 Celsius (~165-185 Fahrenheit).

-NVIDIA’s ideal range is between 70 and 85 degrees Celsius (~158-185 Fahrenheit), while AMDs are at their peak at around 60 to 70 Celsius (~140-158 Fahrenheit).
+NVIDIA’s optimal range is between 70 and 85 degrees Celsius (~158-185 Fahrenheit), while AMDs are at their peak at around 60 to 70 Celsius (~140-158 Fahrenheit).

 How To Know If The GPU Is Overheating